cristian20021/LSKNetOBB/README.md

 | **LSKNet-S (this repo)** | **64.95%** |

-Trained for 12 epochs, identical AOPG head/schedule/hyperparameters to the original paper — only the backbone and matching FPN input channels were changed.
+Trained for 12 epochs, identical AOPG head/schedule/hyperparameters to the original paper, only the backbone and matching FPN input channels were changed.

 ## What's in this repo